andiigonzalez/Power_Outage_Analysis/index.md

 process.
 It is important to note that the Abstract of our dataset determines:
 - A major power outage in this dataset refers to "those that impacted atleast 50,000 customers or caused an unplanned firm load loss of atleast 300 MW."

--
-1. We investigated the source of the power outage reports https://www.oe.netl.doe.gov/oe417_annual_summary.aspx.
+We investigated the [source]( https://www.oe.netl.doe.gov/oe417_annual_summary.aspx) of the power outage reports.
 Here we noticed that the data contained both NA and 0 for data that is unaccounted for.
 However, we do not want to assume that all 0 values in numerical variables are null yet given the description above for a major power outage, it seems unlikely that certain outages had 0 megawatt loss **and** 0 customers affected.

 #### Missingness Dependencies
 [Content for Missingness Dependencies]